 What is causing the shortage of the shingles vaccine?

 Speak with your health care provider to determine if you are at risk of contracting the shingles virus.
-The CDC has provided recommendations outlining who must receive the Shingrix shingles vaccine, including:
+The CDC has provided recommendations outlining who must receive the Shingrix shingles vaccine, including:- Patients who are 50 years of age or older and are unsure of whether they have previously contracted the chickenpox at an earlier age.

 - Patients who have previously had shingles and have yet to receive immunization against the virus.